kubedb/website/content/docs/v2024.4.27/guides/kafka/clustering/combined-cluster/index.md

 ## Create Standalone Kafka Cluster

-Here, we are going to create a standalone (ie. `replicas: 1`) Kafka cluster in Kraft mode.
-For this demo, we are going to provision kafka version `3.3.2`.
-To learn more about Kafka CR, visit [here](/docs/v2024.4.27/guides/kafka/concepts/kafka). visit [here](/docs/v2024.4.27/guides/kafka/concepts/catalog) to learn more about KafkaVersion CR.
+Here, we are going to create a standalone (i.e. `replicas: 1`) Kafka cluster in Kraft mode.
+For this demo, we are going to provision kafka version `3.6.1`.
+To learn more about Kafka CR, visit [here](/docs/v2024.4.27/guides/kafka/concepts/kafka). visit [here](/docs/v2024.4.27/guides/kafka/concepts/kafkaversion) to learn more about KafkaVersion CR.

 ```yaml
 apiVersion: kubedb.com/v1alpha2